parashardhapola/scarf/docs/source/api.rst

 Assay
 -----

 A generic Assay class that contains methods to calculate feature level statistics.
-It also provides method for saving normalized subset of data for later KNN graph construction.
+It also provides a method for saving normalized subset of data for later KNN graph construction.

 .. autoclass:: scarf.assay.Assay